Skip to main content

 Note on Student Controller Programme

-Successful applicants will undergo a Training Programme of approximately 16 months duration, based initially at AirNav Ireland's Training Centre at Ballycasey, Shannon, Co.
+Successful applicants will undergo a Training Programme of approximately 16 - 20 months in duration, based initially at AirNav Ireland's Training Centre at Ballycasey, Shannon, Co.
 Clare and subsequently at one of the three State Airports (Dublin, Shannon and Cork).

-If you successfully complete the Programme, including an attainment of an ICAO rating (licence) you may be offered appointment as an Air Traffic Controller.
-Salary for such is based on an incremental scale.
+Upon successful completion of the programme, including attainment of an ICAO rating (licence), candidates may be offered a position as an Air Traffic Control Officer.
+Salary for such is based on an incremental pay scale.

 Students will incur no liability for training costs in the following circumstances: